whisperpine/gitlab-compose/README.md

 ## Cloudflare Tunnels

-Both the gitlab hostname and container registry hostname should target at `https://gitlab`.
+All the hostnames should target at `https://gitlab`, including gitlab, container registry and mattermost.

 Enable **No TLS Verify** in public hostname configs, if **https** is used in EXTERNAL_URL.\
 Because the server-side tls cert is managed by gitlab-integrated service, not provided by Cloudflare.